 COVID-19 is having unprecedented effects on communities in Australia and around the world, including on creative and cultural activity.
 Many arts and entertainment businesses stopped activities due to COVID-19 restrictions, and revenue has been significantly, if not completely, reduced.
 Nevertheless, many costs are continuing and organisations have refunded many tickets for cancelled events.
-Furthermore, many arts and entertainment businesses have had to use their cash reserves during the pandemic to remain solvent, leaving little left to fund new activities and events when they are able to re-open.
+Furthermore, many arts and entertainment businesses have had to use their cash reserves and obtain loans during the pandemic to remain solvent, leaving little left to fund activities and events when they are able to re-open.

-To support the arts and entertainment sector to reactivate, this program targets funding towards sector organisations who are seeking to restart, re-imagine or create new activities.
-The program is intended to assist by providing finance to assist presentation of new or re-shaped cultural and creative activities and events.
+The program is intended to provide finance to assist in the presentation of cultural and creative projects, activities and events, and to rebuild confidence amongst investors, producers and consumers.
 This will support employment of artists and workers in the arts and entertainment sector, as well as in connected industries such as hospitality, accommodation, transport and freight.
 This will all contribute to rebuilding Australia's economy, as well as enhancing community wellbeing and access to cultural experiences across Australia, including in outer metropolitan, regional and remote areas2.